univention/guardian/docs/devel/concept_proposal_ai-optimized.md

 ## Deployment Topology

-The intended runtime model is **one OPA instance per service, deployed as a sidecar**.
-Each OPA knows only the policies relevant to its service, and scales with the service's pods rather than being a shared resource.
+Guardian is a **stand-alone, central authorization service** for multiple applications -- it does **not** run as a per-service sidecar.
+From an outside perspective it is composed of three components:

+- **Guardian Authorization API** -- evaluates authz requests at runtime.
+- **Guardian Management API** -- manages roles, RCMs, namespaces, etc., and serves the compiled OPA policy bundle from a bundle-server endpoint.
+- **Guardian Management UI** -- web UI in front of the Management API.

+The only sidecar in the system is an **Open Policy Agent (OPA) instance running alongside each Guardian Authorization API instance**.
+Every OPA pulls **the same, full policy bundle** from the Management API's bundle-server endpoint -- because Guardian is the central PDP for many applications, each OPA needs the complete policy set, not a service-scoped slice.
 Caching of authz results is recommended for hot paths.
-The sidecar model is also the reason the standard (non-lookup) authz endpoints can safely run unauthenticated -- in that topology they are reachable only from the co-located service.

 ## Terminology Rename (in progress)

-The code still uses **`capability`** where newer documents use **`privilege`**.
+The term **`capability`** is **deprecated** in favour of **`privilege`**.
+The source code and the RCM JSON wire format (e.g. the `roleCapabilityMapping` key) still use `capability`;
+documentation uses `privilege`.
 Treat them as synonyms.
-When writing code, follow the code's current naming.
-When writing docs, follow the newer term.
+The code rename is planned but not yet done -- when writing code, follow the code's current naming; when writing docs, follow `privilege`.

 ## Not in Scope (First Release)